massgov/calculators/UI/BenefitsCalculator/docs/README.md

 To change max benefit duration from 26 weeks to 30 weeks, change `maxBenefitDuration` in [Variables](../src/data/variables.json) to `30`.
 > This variable will impact the formula of calculating the maxBenefit total and hence the benefits duration outcome.

-# Understanding the formula
-The calculator takes in up to 4 inputs from the user for each of their quarterly wages, and tells the user if they are eligible to receive benefits or not.
-If they may be eligible to receive benefits, the calulator tells the user: (1) weekly benefit amount, (2) number of weeks they'll receive benefits, and (3) maximum benefit credit amount.

 ## Inputs